OctopusDeploy/blog/blog/2025-01/ami-blue-green/index.md

 ![Blue/green deployment with ASGs](blue-green-diagram.png)

-Listener rules are very flexible and able to distribute traffic to target groups in a variety of ways.
+Listener rules are very flexible and can distribute traffic to target groups in a variety of ways.
 However, for blue/green deployments, we assume that either the blue or green target group is receiving 100% of traffic, and that a deployment will switch all traffic from one target group to the other.

 ## Creating the AWS infrastructure

-The blue/green deployment presented in this post requires a number of AWS resources to be created.
+The blue/green deployment presented in this post requires you to create a number of AWS resources.

 We first need a Virtual Private Cloud (VPC) with public subnets.
-These subnets will host our EC2 instances, as well as our load balancer.
+These subnets will host our EC2 instances, and our load balancer.
 It also defines a security group allowing HTTP and SSH traffic:

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09